milojs/milo/README.md

 What we always wanted was a framework that would allow

 - developing applications in a __declarative__ way with __reactive__ bindings of models to views
+- creating reactive data bindings between different models in application to manage data propagation in a declarative rather than in imperative style
 - inserting __validators__ and __translators__ in these bindings, so we can bind views to data models rather than to view models like in AngularJS.
 - __precise control__ over components linked to DOM elements.
 - flexibility of views management allowing both to automatically __manipulate DOM__ on model changes and to re-render some sections using any __ templating engine__ in cases where rendering is more efficient than DOM manipulation